retifrav/rclone-rc-web-gui/README.md

 Obviously, since the queue is implemented on the client side, it's only your browser who knows about it, so if you add more operations from a different host, browser, or even a different tab in the same browser - all of them will go in parallel.

-That also means that once you close the browser (*or just this tab*), the queue will no longer exist.
+That also means that once you close the browser or just this tab, the queue will no longer exist.
 However, all the ongoing transfers will of course still be there, as they are already being handled by `rclone` ([_async = true](https://rclone.org/rc/#running-asynchronous-jobs-with-async-true)).

 ### Search

 Having a long list of files, one would like to be able to quickly find a file of interest.
-But since the web-browser is perfectly capable of doing so with its standard `CTRL/CMD + F` searching functionality, I see no point in implementing my own.
+But as web-browser's own search (`CTRL/CMD + F`) already works fine, I see no point in implementing my own search.

-## Dependencies

-There are none.
-The project doesn't use any external libraries/frameworks.
-It's just plain HTML/CSS/JS.

 ## Support